Preparing to Go: Florence

 Transportation

 Students may use a combination of walking and public transportation in Florence.
-When using public transportation, passengers may be required to wear masks.
 Typically, in Florence buses stop running at midnight or 1:00 a.m. depending on the neighborhood.
 During the pre-arrival program orientation, students will be provided detailed information about where to find available apps, transportation schedules, and real time updates.
 In general, however; if you plan on being out late in the evening, budget extra funds for a taxi fare, regardless of your semester housing type and location.

 All students assigned to Syracuse Florence program housingare eligible for reimbursement for monthly bus passes (up to three for the duration of the semester).